paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-073-merchant-mariners-documents.md

 | 7309 | 46:672(b)(3) |

 Section 7309 establishes the minimum service requirements for an individual to qualify as able seamen—special.

+#### Amendments
+2025—Pub.
+L. 119–60, which directed amendment of this section by substituting “6 months” for “12 months”, was executed by making the substitution for “12 months’ ” to reflect the probable intent of Congress.

 #### Temporary Reduction of Lengths of Certain Periods of Service
 Section to be applied by substituting “6 months” for “12 months” for the 3-year period beginning on Dec.
 22, 2023, see section 3534(j) of Pub.
 L. 118–31, set out as a note under [section 7307 of this title](./chapter-073-merchant-mariners-documents.md#section-7307).